 Alaska Native / Northwest Coast

-Explore culture and art in the home of the Áak’w Ḵwáan
+Explore Indigenous cultures and arts in the ancestral home of the Tlingit, Haida, and Tsimshian peoples

 Alaska Native Languages and Studies at UAS examines three primary components of modern and historical Alaska Native life: language, art, and society.
 Taught by Alaska Native professors, language study courses focus on language revitalization through learning, documentation, and community activities.